Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 Atul said he was going to write one on [his new blog](https://kohinoor23.github.io/), and I decided to play along.

 Meanwhile, I also started reading a bit about writing (William Zinsser, Strunk and White), and thought I'd do this one properly.
+Unfortunately, this took a long time to write (I started in October) and an even longer time to edit and polish.
 There was an interview where George RR Martin asked Stephen King how he wrote so many books.
 King's answer was very pragmatic:

 > I commit to six pages daily